+Regulient

 Name:

 Troop:

-Which speaker did you choose?
-Mr. Blair.
-Dr. Conn.
-Commissioner Hasegawa Complete all questions on both sides
+Which speaker did you choose? ?
+Mr. McHenry, Mr. Best or Dr. Conn?

 Describe the work they do

 What inspired or motivated them?

-What challenges does he or she face?
+What challenges does he or she face ?

 Name: Troop: Which speaker did you choose?
 Mr. Blair.
 Dr. Conn.
 Commissioner Hasegawa What do you think attributed to their success?
-What have you learned and how you can apply it in your life? .
-The second secon
+Timet do you timin attinuated to their successi What have you learned and how you can apply it in your life? .